-- Use marketing to communicate your values clearly – Red Bull is about surfing, and snowboarding, and gaming, and competition.
-You drink it because it gives you an edge, not because it’s tasty, and they own that.
+- Use marketing to communicate your values clearly – Red Bull is about surfing, snowboarding, and gaming, and competition.
+You drink it because it gives you an edge, not because it’s tasty.
+They own this messaging.

 Can you go too far with this?
 Sure.
 If you make unrealistic claims (and no, I don’t mean that “it gives you wings”).
 Making objective claims that are demonstrably false would be going too far (and they were sued for it).
 So, this is clearly another lesson we should keep in mind.
 Stay honest.

-I feel like I should finish this by saying I stopped consuming caffeine a while back, so don’t interpret this article as some kind of endorsement of Red Bull or their products.
-I’m just fascinated with their marketing.
+I feel like I should finish this by saying you shouldn’t interpret this article as some kind of endorsement of Red Bull or their products.
+I’m just fascinated with their marketing and that’s it.

 Till next time.